-Department of Jobs Enterprise and Innovation data for 2015 show a 89:11 percentage breakdown for FDI (foreign direct investment) and Irish-owned firms on total tradeable exports of €171bn in 2015.
+Department of Jobs Enterprise and Innovation data for 2015 (page 5 of the main report), based on a survey of state enterprise agency client firms, show an 89:11 percentage breakdown for FDI (foreign direct investment) and Irish-owned firms on total tradeable exports of €171bn in 2015.

-Based on indigenous tradeable exports plus inward tourism and transport (airlines + freight) Finfacts estimates the percentage breakdown at 82:18* (see bottom of page).
+Based on indigenous tradeable exports plus inward tourism and transport (airlines + freight) Finfacts estimates the percentage breakdown at 18:82* (see the bottom of the page).

-In 2015 in firms supported by state enterprise agencies, there were 197,000 directly employed in FDI firms and 191,000 in Irish-owned firms.
-The latter spent €22bn on payroll, material and services in the economy compared with €21bn spent by FDI firms.
+In 2015 in the client firms of the enterprise agencies, there were 197,000 directly employed in FDI firms and 191,000 in Irish-owned firms.
+The latter spent €22bn on payroll, materials, and services in the economy compared with €21bn spent domestically by FDI firms.

 Payroll accounted for half the total spend in FDI firms and one-third in Irish-owned firms.